renspringlea/ryba.ren/books.md

 - [2017-2023](#2017-2023)

 # Leaderboard
-List of greatest novels ever written, according to Ren:
+List of greatest novels ever written, according to Ren (no particular oder):
+- Go Tell It on the Mountain
 - The Catcher in the Rye
 - To Kill a Mockingbird
 - The Haunting of Hill House